 Whatever happened to the 10 tribes of Israel that were captured and taken away?
-Judah was returned after their capture, but I can't find in scripture as to what happened to Israel when they were captured.
+Judah was returned after their capture, but I can't find in scripture what happened to Israel when they were captured.

 There are at least three different opinions about the phrase “the ten lost tribes” of Israel.
 Some understand this to mean that some or all of the Anglo-Saxons are the ten lost tribes.
 This view is mere speculation and cannot be supported by scripture.
 Some believe ten of the tribes are lost because there is no clear traceable family lineage existing for many of them.
 One such person is Rabbi Jonathan Packman in Israel,